Azure-Samples/cognitive-services-java-sdk-samples/Search/BingImageSearch/Quickstart/README.md

 ### Prerequisites

 - The latest version of the [Java Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index.html) (JDK)
+- If you are going to set the AZURE_BING_SAMPLES_API_KEY environment variable, make sure to set it based on your OS, then reopen your command prompt or IDE.
+If not, you might get an API key not found exception.
 - Maven

 You must have a [Cognitive Services API account](https://docs.microsoft.com/azure/cognitive-services/cognitive-services-apis-create-account) with access to the Bing Search APIs.
 If you don't have an Azure subscription, you can [create an account](https://azure.microsoft.com/try/cognitive-services/?api=bing-web-search-api) for free.
 Before continuing, You will need the access key provided after activating your free trial, or a paid subscription key from your Azure dashboard.